Ryton, Tyne and Wear: Ryton today

-Ryton has a Mens Shed open two days a week, where local men like to meet and learn and share their skills.

-Ryton has an extensive Edwardian park which includes children's playing equipment and a bowling green.
+Ryton has a large Edwardian park, Ferndene Park, which includes children's playing equipment, Tennis Court and a bowling green.

-Away from the town centre there are two golf courses, Tyneside golf club at Ryton and Ryton golf club in nearby Clara Vale.
-Both are situated in tranquil areas near the banks of the Tyne.

-Ryton is home to three schools, Ryton Infants School, Ryton Junior School and Thorp Academy, all of which occupy the same site in the town.
+Ryton is home to three schools, Ryton Infants School, Ryton Junior School and Thorp Academy, all of which occupy the same site in the village.
 Nearby Crawcrook offers two more primary schools.
 Crookhill Primary is nearby.

 Sport plays a role in the local community.
-Apart from the golf courses and the Edwardian park, Ryton has a football club, Ryton & Crawcrook Albion F.C., who play at Kingsley Park in Crawcrook, a rugby union team, Ryton Rugby Football Club at nearby Barmoor, and a cricket club, situated opposite Charles Thorp.
+Apart from the two local golf courses and Ferndene park's facilities, Ryton has a football club, Ryton & Crawcrook Albion F.C., who play at Kingsley Park in Crawcrook, a rugby union team, Ryton Rugby Football Club at nearby Barmoor, and a cricket club, situated opposite Thorp Academy.

-Ryton benefits from good public transport with regular bus services.
-A good example of this is the R3/R4 to Winlaton, Blaydon and Rowlands Gill via Stargate, and there are services to Crawcrook, Prudhoe and Hexham to the west and the MetroCentre, Gateshead and Newcastle to the east.
+Ryton's public transport is limited to bus services.
+The R3/R4 links locally to Winlaton, Blaydon and Rowlands Gill via Stargate, while the 10, 10A and 10B service route runs to Crawcrook, Greenside, Prudhoe and Hexham to the west and the MetroCentre and Newcastle to the east.
+Despite being in the Metropolitan borough of Gateshead, no direct services run there.

 Other features of Ryton

 Both John Wesley and Charles Wesley preached at Ryton's village green, which has a rich history with religious and social significance.
 Like many greens in similar villages, it played host to an annual fair which included jugglers, dancers and local stalls.

 The old pinfold dates back to the twelfth century.
 During the second half of the twentieth century the pinfold was restored.

 Charles Thorp set up a savings bank in 1815 in a building within the old village known as the White House which still stands there today.
 It is thought to have been the first bank of its kind in England.

-The annual Ryton Music Festival, held over February and March, has been held in the village for more than 60 years.
+The annual Ryton Music Festival, held over February and March, has been held in the village for more than 79 years.
 It offers a variety of music and drama including choral singing and mime.

 The Ryton Summer Festival, held at the local comprehensive school usually includes live music, sport and arts and crafts stalls.

 Each year on the Tuesday before Christmas Eve villagers gather on the village green to sing traditional carols accompanied by a local brass band.

 There are two air raid shelters in Ryton Willows, as well as other Second World War features such trenches and shower/toilet rooms with tiles, etc. still visible, next to a railway line that was apparently used to bring children up from London.
 A dirt road hidden under trees leading up to the bottom of the village may have been a checkpoint.